-Common issues working with website proofs
+Fix common issues with live website proofs

 • Updated